 The marine biology degree at Maine Maritime Academy focuses on essential biology, including biology, ecology, physiology, cell biology, and genetics, and more specialized topics relevant to the study of marine organisms.
 This well-rounded marine biology degree will include courses in the arts and sciences with a focus on tools for clear and efficient communication.

 The Marine Biology/Small Vessel Operations dual major allows the student to complete all of the requirements for the Bachelor of Science degree in Marine Biology and Small Vessel Operations, as well as a USCG license as mate of vessels not more than 200 gross tons, Near Coastal (200 miles offshore).
-This program may be completed in 5 years and is designed for students who plan to work in the marine biology field and may need the capability to operate small vessels.
+This program in marine biology science may be completed in 5 years and is designed for students who plan to work in the marine biology field and may need the capability to operate small vessels.

 Take the next step toward earning your marine biology degree at Maine Maritime Academy.